 Discussion

-2025-26 Water Year Precipitation vs. the Average (Early Jan update)
+2025-26 Water Year Precipitation vs. the Average (Early July update)

 Here is a graphic showing the amount of precipitation that has fallen so far this water year, which started on Oct 1.
 The water year (Oct 1 – Sep 30) is used by hydrologists and meteorologists as it more accurately reflects the accumulation of precipitation during the winter for use during the growing season.